 How To Shoot Super 8mm Film

-With vintage film frame overlays and grain making a comeback into mainstream video production, lots of creators have begun to experiment with shooting on film itself.
+With vintage film frame overlays and analog grain making a comeback into mainstream filmmaking, lots of creators have begun to experiment with shooting on film stock itself.

-One of the most accessible and user-friendly film formats is Super 8mm.
+One of the most accessible and user-friendly film formats is Super 8 Film.
 It’s generally affordable, easy to find, and it provides that authentic film look that’s become so trendy.
+Many older home movies were shot in this format, before digital cameras were around.

 In the video above, I demonstrate just how easy it is to get started with Super 8mm film.

-I use a Canon 310 XL, but this general setup and process will be similar for any handheld 8mm camera.
+I use a Canon 310 XL, but this general setup and process will be similar for any handheld film camera.

-All you need to add to the camera are AA batteries and blank film.
+All you need to add to the camera are AA batteries and a blank film cartridge (ektachrome is a popular brand).
 This is usually a pretty easy step.

 Now, once your camera is turned on, you’ll need to adjust a few settings: